kolimbel/kolimbel/README.md

 ### Hello there! 👋

 I am a Computer Engineering graduate from Wroclaw University of Science and Technology, currently pursuing my Master's degree in the field of AI.
-My primary goal is to develop my skills as a Java Engineer and contribute to the industry with my knowledge.

 I have hands-on experience with programming languages such as Java, Python, and JavaScript.